13 March 2018

 If there is any doubt, they may arrange some blood tests which can check you for anaemia, diabetes or thyroid disease.
 A blood test is usually taken from the vein in front of your elbow, is quick and easy to do and relatively pain free.
 Don't be disappointed if they offer bloods and they are normal, it will just indicate you may need to look at your lifestyle and work-life balance.
 Lifestyle changes would include stopping smoking if you smoke, evaluating your diet and exercise habits, and cutting down stimulants like tea, coffee and alcohol.

-Find out more about Dr Mark Coombe, GP practising at Spire Portsmouth Hospital.
+Find out more about Dr Mark Coombe, private GP practising at Spire Portsmouth Hospital.

 The content of this article is provided for general information only, and should not be treated as a substitute for the professional medical advice of your doctor or other health care professional.